 - In the bowl of a stand mixer (or using a hand mixer), beat together granulated sugar, brown sugar and vegetable oil on medium speed until combined, about 1 minute.
 Add eggs and vanilla, and mix until incorporated, about 1 more minute.

 - With the mixer on low, slowly add the flour mixture to the wet ingredients.
 Mix just until combined, about 15 seconds.
 Stir in the shredded carrots by hand.

-- Fill prepared cupcake liners two-thirds full with batter.
+- Fill prepared cupcake liners two-thirds full with batter (I like using an ice cream scoop for this step).
 Bake cupcakes at 350° F for 20-22 minutes, or until a toothpick inserted in the center comes out with little to no crumbs.
 Cool cupcakes in pan for 5 minutes, then transfer to a wire rack to cool completely.